 Psst… Want to see how cortado stacks up against some other popular coffee drinks?
 Check out our guides below:

 Each espresso shot is around 63mg of caffeine (according to the USDA).
 If you have a classic cortado, that’s all your getting.
+If your cortado is 4oz then you’re getting around 126mg.
 A small latte will probably also only contain a single shot of espresso, so the caffeine content will be the same.

 If you find yourself needing more caffeine, you can scale up the size of your latte for a double (or more) espresso shots.
 The caffeine will go up and up in multiples of 63mg.
 When comparing the two, just count the espresso shots and you’ll know which one has more or less caffeine, depending on your preference.